State health officials looking for more medical equipment to combat coronavirus

 “We have had some initial success in finding items like gowns, gloves and face shields,” Kent said.

-“So in some cases over the past several days, we ramped up from have 0% of what DES has been asked to find, to about 30%,” she added.
+“So in some cases over the past several days, we ramped up from 0% of what DES has been asked to find, to about 30%,” she added.

 The agency is looking for goods on a federal-surplus program, which is separate from the National Strategic Stockpile.